The Hater of Men

 Bessie Barriscale in a scene from the film.

-The Hater of Men is a 1917 silent film drama directed by Charles Miller and starring Bessie Barriscale.
+The Hater of Men is a 1917 American silent drama film directed by Charles Miller and starring Bessie Barriscale.
 It was produced by Kay-Bee Pictures and by Triangle Distributing.

 Plot

 The character, Janice Salsbury, a reporter, becomes disillusioned with the institution of marriage believing it will cause her to lose her freedom and breaks off her engagement with her beau.
 After several plot twists she is reunited and marries her fiancee.